lml/quadbase/README.md

     bundle --without production
     bundle rake db:migrate
     bundle exec rails server

+To upload images to questions, you'll need to have ImageMagick installed and set the parameters appropriately in config/developer_settings.yml.
+Check out the developer_settings.yml.example file for help.

 That's it.
 You should then be able to point a web browser to http://localhost:3000.